jonnyburch/jonnyburch-astro/src/content/posts/lean-in-ai-week-1.md

 But move outside the technical team and the insufferable vibe coding linkedin feed and it's less clear whether to lean in.
 After all, we're all busy.

-And what I've not popped the Kool-Aid yet?
+And what if I've not popped the Kool-Aid yet?
 What if I think it's all just like NFTs and if I ignore it for long enough it will go away?

 ## Lean in tho